ondrej-nemec/TOTI/README.md

 TOTI tags allow you f. e. merge more files to one, iterate `Map` or `Iterable` and define new variable.
 [List of all TOIT tags](doc/tags.md).
 This tags look very similar to HTML tags, but can be used in any types of templates.

-Example of creating String variable `greetings`, set value to "Hello, World!" and print.
+Example of creating String variable `greetings`, set value to "Hello, World!" and print:

 ```
 <t:var type="String" name="greetings" />